kuszyp/java-problems/README.md

     Output: [0, 1]
 ~~~

+---

 ### Problem 2 - IP Regex

+---

 ### Problem 3 - Smallest positive integer

+The problem is also known as _First Missing Positive_.

 Create a function `public int smallestPositiveInteger(int[] A)` that for given array **A** of **N** integers, will
 return the smallest positive integer that **does not occur in `A`**.